NelsonDong41/DiscordBot/README.md

 ### Commands

-The bot currently supports three main commands:
+The bot currently supports four main commands:

 1. **`/build [champion] [optional: vs champion] [optional: lane]`**
    Retrieves the best build for a specified champion, optionally against another champion.
 Due to performance issues with the Rust web scraper, the output is initially limited to runes and is updated approximately 20 seconds later to include item information.